Leaf-Agriculture/docs/docs/intro.md

 :::tip

-Please don't hesitate to contact us with questions, suggestions, and more! connect@leafagriculture.com.br
+Please don't hesitate to [contact us to scheudle a demo, ask a question, request sample data, or suggest a feature!](mailto:connect@leafagriculture.com.br)

 :::